ClaudeZsb/muddoc/docs/source/basics/002_differences_of_writing_smart_contracts.rst

 * Open and standardized data reading interfaces, making it convenient for any external contract to read any data from the contract.

+.. _dev-differences_contract_interaction:

 Message Call
 ------------

-This is a simple example that retrieves a single number from above ``SimpleStorage`` contract.
+This is a simple example that retrieves and updates a single number from above ``SimpleStorage`` contract.

 .. code-block:: solidity